cosmos/ibc-go/docs/ibc/light-clients/client-state.md

 - A `Frozen` status indicates that misbehaviour was detected in the counterparty chain and the client is not allowed to be used.
 - An `Expired` status indicates that a client is not allowed to be used because it was not updated for longer than the trusting period.
 - An `Unknown` status indicates that there was an error in determining the status of a client.
-- An `Unauthorized` status indicates that usage of the client is not allowed.
-  - > Removing a client type from the [`AllowedClients`](https://github.com/cosmos/ibc-go/blob/v6.0.0/modules/core/02-client/types/client.pb.go#L345) array will prevent all usage of that client type.

 All possible `Status` types can be found [here](https://github.com/cosmos/ibc-go/blob/v6.0.0/modules/core/exported/client.go#L26-L36).